 It’s easy to get caught up in all the negative.
 To get tangled up in future tripping or to focus on all the things you’ve lost.
 But, retrain your brain not to do that.
 Instead, think of all the positives in your current life and the great things that could blossom from change.

 Often, great things are born from painful endings.
-As it should be though, without those rough endings, most of us would go on our merry way, happy or not, with the same old mundane, redundant script of our lives.
+As it should be though, without those rough endings, most of us would go on our merry way, happy or not, with the same old mundane, redundant script in our lives.

 If you’re struggling with seeing the positive, try taking five minutes out of each day to write a list of the things that you’re grateful for.
-Not only will this help you to be happier, it will also help you to habitually move to a more positive frame of reference.
+Not only will this help you to be happier, but it will also help you to move to a more positive frame of reference.

 Manage Your Stress

-Making a conscious effort to do the things that fill your cup, such as exercise, practicing hobbies, or simply just getting enough sleep and eating well, can make a big difference.
-By doing these things, you create an impenetrable buffer between yourself and the world that stress can’t as easily permeate.
+Making a conscious effort to do things that fill your cup, such as exercise, practicing hobbies, or simply just getting enough sleep, can make a big difference.
+By doing these things, you create an impenetrable buffer between yourself and the world that stress can’t easily permeate.

-The problem is, however, that culturally we’re conditioned to be productive.
-To put everything else before our own self-care.
+The problem is, however, that culturally we’re conditioned to be productive, to put everything else before our own self-care.
 In fact, many people carry around the false belief that self-care is really a selfish act.
 But, in reality, it’s not selfish at all.

 If you want to weather change, you need to take the time to take care of you.
 So, what are you waiting for?
 Get out there and do the things that keep you healthy and happy!

 In general, there are two ways that people cope with change.
-They either choose to escape it and avoid dealing with the circumstance’s life has thrown at them, or, they face it head on and deal with the garbage that life has tossed their direction.
+They either choose to escape it and avoid dealing with the circumstances life has thrown at them, or they face it head-on and deal with the garbage that life has tossed their direction.

 When we escape, we do things that cause us to steer clear of confronting whatever brings us discomfort.
 Our avoidance manifests in a multitude of unhealthy ways, including addiction and poor relationships.